-Michael Zittel, AMFT, has over 30 years of training and practice of Buddhist meditation, Secular Mindfulness, and the Dharma.
-In 2015 Michael was empowered to teach meditation and Buddha Dharma by Against the Stream Buddhist Meditation Society.
-He has studied at Kopan Monastery in Nepal, Mount Baldy Zen Center, Theravadan Sutta studies under Venerable Dhammananda Bikkhu of Maithree Vihara, and considers Shinzen Young as his primary teacher.
+Michael Zittel has over 30 years of training and practice in Buddhist meditation, Secular Mindfulness, and the Dharma.
+In 2015, Michael was empowered to teach meditation and Buddha Dharma by Against the Stream Buddhist Meditation Society.
+He has studied at Kopan Monastery in Nepal, Mount Baldy Zen Center, and Theravadan Sutta studies under Venerable Dhammananda Bikkhu of Maithree Vihara.
+He considers Shinzen Young as his primary teacher.

 Michael’s passion is to re-engage the deep essence of the Dharma in a secular context that is relevant to healing and self-actualizing in today’s world.
 Michael works as an EMDR therapist in the field of addiction and trauma resolution in residential treatment centers.
-He incorporates Buddhist Psychology as an essential framework for individual therapy by leading daily meditations, facilitating groups on Mindfulness Psychoeducation and utilizing meditation practices of Concentration (Samatha), Insight (Vipassana) & Heart Practices (Brahma Vihara) as significant tools for clients in early recovery to gain skills in self regulation, meta-awareness and affect tolerance.
+He incorporates Buddhist Psychology as an essential framework for individual therapy by leading daily meditations, facilitating groups on Mindfulness Psychoeducation, and utilizing meditation practices of Concentration (Samatha), Insight (Vipassana) & Heart Practices (Brahma Vihara), as significant tools for clients in early recovery to gain skills in self regulation, meta-awareness, and affect tolerance.